About Me

-Currently, I am a postdoc in the Department of Mathematics of the University of Luxembourg, part of the research group of Sarah Scherotzke and Pieter Belmans.
+Currently, I am a postdoc in mathematics at the University of Luxembourg, part of the research group of Sarah Scherotzke and Pieter Belmans.
+In September I will start a postdoc at SISSA Trieste.

-Before that I was a PhD student at the University of Glasgow under the supervision of Michael Wemyss and Ben Davison.
-After finishing my PhD in 2021, I spent a year as a guest researcher at the Max-Planck institute in Bonn, before moving to Luxembourg.
+I got my PhD at the University of Glasgow in 2021 under the supervision of Michael Wemyss and Ben Davison.
+In 2021/2022 I was a guest researcher at the Max-Planck institute in Bonn.

 Contact: